Britney Spears’s conservatorship is back in court — and back in the public eye

 The rest of that interview resurfaced after “Framing Britney Spears” debuted.
 As many pointed out, it also contains troubling voice-over segments in which Lauer, who was fired in 2017 after multiple former colleagues came forward with allegations of his inappropriate sexual behavior at work, casts doubt on Spears’s claims of virginity because of her “sexy videos.”

 Many viewers of the Hulu documentary, though, praised and recirculated video clips of other celebrities coming to Spears’s defense when her mental health issues were being ridiculed.
 A Larry King interview with filmmaker Michael Moore that is included in the episode sees Moore remarking offhandedly that “It would be less sad if we just left her alone.
 Why don’t we just leave her alone and let her just go on with her life?”
-As writer Natalie Shure remarked on Twitter, “Between his defense of Britney Spears and his anti-war Oscars speech, Michael Moore’s cultural commentary from the 2000s has aged pretty damn well.”
+As writer Natalie Shure remarked on Twitter, “Between his defense of Britney Spears and his antiwar Oscars speech, Michael Moore’s cultural commentary from the 2000s has aged pretty damn well.”

-Former late-night host Craig Ferguson was also among those who sounded the alarm as to what the relentlessly invasive press attention was likely doing to Spears and others like her.
+Former late-night host Craig Ferguson was also among those who sounded the alarm as to what the relentlessly invasive press attention was probably doing to Spears and others like her.
 In a clip from his 2007 monologue that went viral this week, Ferguson compares the tabloid-consumption culture of the day to the injury videos often depicted on “America’s Funniest Home Videos” — entertaining until you realize the person filming is taking videos instead of helping the child who’s just hurt herself in an unfortunately comical way.

 “We’re holding the camera,” Ferguson says, “and people are falling apart.”